 In this Preceptor Manual we have included information about both rural and urban experiences so that whether you are an urban or a rural/regional preceptor, you can understand the overall experience.
 We have also added an objectives list (Appendix I) that you can refer to.
-The clinical presentations in the Logbook map on to these objectives, as do the written examination questions.
+The clinical presentations in the Logbook, map on to these objectives.